brandonwells96/infinite-twitter-scroll/README.md

 	1)pass url encoded search box input to twitter api 2)return results limited by 'rpp' to return only ten results at a time 3)if scrolled to bottom of results section display next results

+	Problems encountered (and how solved):

+	Problem: Multiple Scroll events fired while scrolling
+	Solution: added an if statement to check if the last ajax request was done yet, if not exit, else allow event to fire

+	Problem: Twitter Api kept pulling repeated tweets
+	Solution: changed the get url after the first request to include a max_id variable saying get results that are greater than the last sets id

  ===================================================================================*/